L2TP from Customers to AAISP

 - Authentication Protocol: CHAP/MSCHAPv2 or PAP, but recommend CHAP, as L2TP is not encrypted

 - Plain L2TP without any IPsec.
-This is important as some devices may not support disabling encryption on L2TP.
+This is important as some devices may not support disabling encryption on L2TP, eg iPhones

-You may have to set a lower MTU to accommodate the host ISP, possibly as low as 1462 (or lower for some ISPs).
+You may have to set a lower MTU to accommodate the host ISP, possibly as low as 1462 (or lower for some ISPs and still lower for mobile networks).
 In theory fragments will work to allow 1500 MTU on our service, but fragments are inefficient, and if everyone sends fragmented packets that could degrade the service.

 Notes on setting up L2TP IN to AAISP: